ZweHtet991997/AIVibeCoding/public/ADMIN_DASHBOARD_CHATBOT_DOCUMENTATION.md

    - Check the boxes next to users who should fill out the form
    - Click "Save Changes" to confirm assignments

-### Managing Approvals
+### Managing Submissions

 **Step-by-step guide:**

 1. **Access Submissions**
-   - Navigate to the "Approvals" section
+   - Navigate to the "Submissions" section
    - View all submitted forms in the table

 2. **Filter Submissions**